richgieg/TournamentResults/README.md

 ## Run the Test Suite
 Use a command line terminal for the following steps.

-Clone the repository to your local system:
+Clone the repository to your local system, launch the VM, then connect to the VM via SSH:

 ```
 git clone http://github.com/richgieg/TournamentResults
 ```